 Tanner Springs and The Fields were recognized from the beginning as non-native urban landscapes.
 Planners assumed that the added topsoil and the planned drainage systems would remedy any drainage problem, and they were planted as if there was not one.
 This is the perfect opportunity to implement an Adaptive Management approach.
 These will never evolve into a pure native state of history.
 They could be moved toward a more sustainable condition in which our participation/ intervention, in the form of maintenance, is greatly lessened, but egos need to be set aside and a creative, thoughtful approach taken.
 Given the conditions and the legal requirements that prevent a more thorough preparation of the site, the Desired Future Conditions must be changed to reflect the limitations presented on these sites .
 The current Prescription is unrealistic and will result in an endless series of Interventions, replanting projects and a never abating weed problem.
 Landscapes like these are doomed to fail.
 Are there any models out there in nature we can look to?
 Perched wet areas that dry out and bake in summer?
 Surely there must be.
 The steep bank along the arcing northeast side adjacent to the railroad tracks at The Fields could support a landscape similar to the one I began at Riverplace on the bank.
 Granted, as Parks, we need these spaces to fulfill certain social needs for open and/or active space, but they needn’t be such a burden on our resources.
 We must adjust our expectations and those of the public and practice good horticulture.
 That’s what this is ultimately about, being sensitive to a site, adjusting our response to it and changing the aesthetic that compels us to blunder ahead in spite of everything around us.

 Adaptive Management is a tool, a method, that if wielded adeptly can begin to get us out of the hole we are now finding ourselves in.
+It recognizes that there is an energy, a rightness, in a healthy functioning organisms and systems that is self-correcting.
+That if we do so that it can lead us back toward health.
 The world is not infinitely adaptable.
 We cannot mold it into anything we want.
-If we want to continue this human experiment we will need to better understand the complexities that are essential to the healthy functioning of a habitable Earth.
-We have been changing the world…rapidly, and we can’t take it back.
-Adaptive Management is a way of living with the world we find ourselves in.
+Our human landscapes and gardens are interconnected with the larger and more complex world.
+It is in the nature of living dynamic systems to, as they regain their health, their robustness, that they will begin to heal and connect the various disparate parts we have broken and separated.
+The energy conducted through a dynamic and health system has a particular capacity to self-right and will tend to engage other interconnected systems in a similar healthy manner.
+There is a literal ‘harmoniousness’ which exists between integrated organisms and systems.
+If we want to continue this human experiment, we will need to better understand the complexities that are essential to the healthy functioning of a habitable Earth.
+We have been changing the world…rapidly.
+There are no do overs.
+Adaptive Management offers an alternative view and path for us to follow.
+It is a way of living with the world we find ourselves in.
 It requires us to be thoughtful and to temper our actions while at the same time it reminds us that we are responsible, ultimately, for what happens here.